tyhouch/seaside-support/README.md

    * For General Questions: Use the provided restaurant documentation to generate a helpful response
    * For Catering/Events: Route to a human (simply output a message indicating this decision)
    * For Spam/Irrelevant: Mark as such with no response needed
-   * For Reservation requests: Extract reservation details and use the reservation endpoint to book it
+   * For Reservation requests: Extract reservation details and use the reservation endpoint to book it (HINT: TOOL USE/FUNCTION CALLS)

 4. Store both message processing history and reservation data in a simple database